avadhesh-kubematics/oss-kafka-cassandra-spring/README.md

 # oss-kafka-cassandra-spring

-An example application that demonstrates how to use Spring Kafka to create a producer and consumer where the consumer is able to consume messages and simultaneously write the consumed records to a data source.
-This application uses Cassandra as a data source, but the code can be modified to write data to any number of data sources such as MySQL or Postgres.
-The plain Java version can be found [here](https://github.com/shoreviewanalytics/oss-kafka-cassandra).
+This application demonstrates how to use Spring Kafka to create a producer and consumer of JSON messages.
+The consumer is able to consume messages and simultaneously write them to a data source.
+Cassandra is the data source, but the code could be modified to write data to any number of data sources such as MySQL or Postgres.
+Some of the instructions below relate specifically to running this application using Kafka and Cassandra as services from [Aiven.io]().
+However, as I developed this example application, I pointed to a local single-node Kafka cluster and a local three node Cassandra cluster.

 ### Prerequisites:

-In order to run this example it is necessary to have a Kafka single or multi node cluster as well as Cassandra single node or multi node cluster both with SSL enabled.
-It is possible to run without SSL, but it will be necessary to comment out the SSL configuration throughout the application.
+In order to run this application, it will be necessary to have a Kafka single or multi-node cluster as well as Cassandra single node or multi-node cluster with SSL enabled.
+It is possible to run without SSL, but it will be necessary to remove or comment out, the SSL configuration throughout the application.
 The source code uses a .pem file to access a Cassandra cluster using SSL.
 It also uses a client.truststore and a client.keystore to when accessing an SSL enabled Kafka cluster.

-It will be necessary to recompile the  code adding your specific environment values.
+It will be necessary to recompile the project adding your specific environment values.
 For example, the dbConnector class has a connect() method where you pass in values specific to your environment such as the IP address of your data source.

-Please note many of the instructions below relate specifically to running this application using Kafka and Cassandra as services from [Aiven.io]().
-However, as I developed this example I pointed the code to a local deploy of a single node Kafka cluster and a local deploy of a three node Cassandra cluster.

 ## Setting up Kafka SSL

-Use the following commands to create the client.truststore and the client.keystore that allow for a connection using SSL.
+You can use the following commands to create the client.truststore and the client.keystore that allow for a connection to Kafka using SSL.

 	openssl pkcs12 -export -inkey service.key -in service.cert -out client.keystore.p12 -name service_key

 	keytool -import -file ca.pem -alias CA -keystore client.truststore.jks

-Use these newly created files in the ReceiverConfig and SenderConfig classes in the application.
+Use these newly created files by defining a path to them in the ReceiverConfig and SenderConfig classes in the application.

-## Setup Cassandra
+## Setting up Cassandra

 ### Step 1